UplyMediaInc/Messenger.Crypto/README.md

 ## Stake.sol
-Users can stake their tokens.
-In return shares will earn Liquidity Provider Tokens (LP Tokens) Tokens.
+Users can stake for 1 - 7 - 30 days.
+In return they earn % of their stakes.

-People swap their tokens to CHATr.
-In first steps just ETH <=> CHATR

 ## NFT-Trade.sol
 Users can show their NFT's in the chat.
 People can OFFER these NFTs in live.

-### Details and wireframes in the presentation msg-crypto-work-flow.pptx
+If holder accept the offer, NFT will be sent to the user who offer the NFT from NFT holder.